What's my body mass index (BMI)?

 Is BMI reliable?

-Yes, BMI works for most people, and is a reliable indicator of a healthy or unhealthy weight.
-But, because BMI isn’t a direct measure of body fat, there are a few exceptions to this, such as;
+Yes, BMI works for most people, and is a good way of telling if someone has a healthy or unhealthy weight.
+But, because BMI isn’t a direct measure of body fat, there are a few exceptions to this, such as:

-- Professional athletes and bodybuilders - people with lots of muscle and low body fat could be classified as overweight or obese
+- Professional athletes and bodybuilders - people with lots of muscle and low body fat could be classed as overweight or obese

-- Children and young people (up to age 18), who have gender and age specific ranges- you can select child on the calculator below
+- Children and young people (up to age 18) – a different calculation is used for a child’s BMI.
+You can select ‘child’ on the calculator below

 Content not working due to cookie settings.Manage your cookie settings here